 Get the Whole Team Involved

 Positivity is contagious.
 When you facilitate peer-to-peer recognition in your organization, whether in person or via a platform, it allows employee recognition (and all of its benefits) to spread throughout the company.
-Encourage your employees to recognize each other, and give them a place to do it on one of our suggested platforms.
+Encourage your employees to recognize each other, and give them a place to do it on one of the best employee recognition software.
 You might be surprised at how it catches on — it might even go “viral.”

 Put Your Program Guidelines in Writing